 Flatiron West, Inc. is the prime contractor constructing the Oakland Touchdown #2 contract that will complete the remaining portions of the Oakland Touchdown approach structures from the existing toll plaza to the new span.
 The westbound structure and portions of the eastbound structure (not in conflict with the existing span) were constructed under the Oakland Touchdown #1 contract.
 The OTD #2 construction contract started on June 25, 2012.
-The mainline structure work is scheduled to be completed in the first quarter of 2013 for bridge opening.
-After bridge opening, the contractor will complete landscaping of the area and constructing the remaining portion of the permanent bicycle/pedestrian pathway by 2014 that is in conflict with the existing bridge.
+The mainline structure work is now substantially complete and the contractor is currently concentrating on the eastbound approach to the OTD structure, installation of ductbank conduits and wiring installation, and removal of falsework.
+After bridge opening, the contractor will complete landscaping of the area and will construct the remaining portion of the permanent bicycle/ pedestrian pathway that is in conflict with the existing bridge by 2014.